 Pam studied film at Ryerson Polytechnic University where, in June 2003, she received the University’s top award for Academic Achievement, the Ryerson Gold Medal Award and the Howard H. Kerr Memorial Scholarship.
-She also received two nominations for Best Achievement in Motion Picture Film Production ("The Stalker", "Only the Devil Speaks Cree") and won the Award of Merit for Best Achievement in the Business of Film.
+She also received two nominations for Best Achievement in Motion Picture Film Production (The Stalker, Only the Devil Speaks Cree) and won the Award of Merit for Best Achievement in the Business of Film.

-Her most recent film, a drama about a woman who survives residential school - "Only the Devil Speaks Cree" - had its World Premiere at Toronto’s ImagineNATIVE Film Festival in October 2002 where it won the Honourable Mention for Best Drama.
-She was also very honoured to have her film chosen for the Opening Night Gala at the prestigious American Indian Film Festival in San Francisco in November 2002 where it won the Award for BEST SHORT FILM.
-"Only the Devil Speaks Cree" was also nominated for BEST SCRIPT and won the BEST FOREIGN FILM AWARD at the Down Under Film Festival in Darwin, Australia in May 2003, the Audience Award for Best Short Film at the Native American Film & Television Alliance Film Festival in Los Angeles and the Audience Award for Best Native Film at the Big Bear Film Festival in Big Bear, CA in September 2003.
-"Only the Devil" has appeared in festivals throughout the US and Canada as well as in northern Norway and Australia.
+Her film Only the Devil Speaks Cree, a drama about a woman who survives residential school, had its World Premiere at Toronto’s imagineNATIVE Film Festival in October 2002 where it won the Honourable Mention for Best Drama.
+She was also very honoured to have her film chosen for the Opening Night Gala at the prestigious American Indian Film Festival in San Francisco in November 2002 where it won the Award for Best Short Film.
+Only the Devil Speaks Cree was also nominated for Best Script and won the Best Foreign Film Award at the Down Under Film Festival in Darwin, Australia (May 2003), the Audience Award for Best Short Film at the Native American Film & Television Alliance Film Festival in Los Angeles and the Audience Award for Best Native Film at the Big Bear Film Festival in Big Bear, CA (September 2003).
+Only the Devil has appeared in festivals throughout the US and Canada as well as in northern Norway and Australia.

 As an actor, Pam has appeared in theatres across the country and has numerous film and television credits, most notably garnering a Gemini Award Nomination for Best Performance by an Actress for the role of Suzie Muskrat in North of 60.